mustafasaifee42/VR-Viz/ReadMe/FlowMap.md

 flowlines.style.stroke.color|string or array of string|Defines the stroke of the flowlines. __Not Required if flowlines.style.stroke.scaleType is present, else required.
 Default value: d3.schemeCategory10__ _If flowlines.style.stroke.scaleType is not present the this needs to be a string otherwise an array._ flowlines.style.stroke.resolution|number|Defines how edgy the curve for the flow is. __Not Required.
 Default value: 20__ _Smaller number is recommended for better performance._ flowlines.style.stroke.curviness|number|Defines the curve of the flow line. __Not Required.
-Default value: 0.67__ _Must range form 0 to 1._ flowline.height|object|Defines the peak height which flowlines can achieve. __Not Required.
-If not present the height is calculated depending upon the distance between the source and target.__ flowline.height.field|string|Defines the field in the data that will be mapped as height of the flowline. __Required.__ flowline.height.scaleFactor|float|Defines the factor with which the height is scaled. __Required.__ nodes|object|Defines style of the source and target nodes. __Not Required.
+Default value: 0.67__ _Must range form 0 to 1._ flowlines.height|object|Defines the peak height which flowlines can achieve. __Not Required.
+If not present the height is calculated depending upon the distance between the source and target.__ flowlines.height.field|string|Defines the field in the data that will be mapped as height of the flowlines. __Required.__ flowlines.height.scaleFactor|float|Defines the factor with which the height is scaled. __Required.__ flowlines.flowAnimation.duration|object|Defines the speed of animation of the dot. __Required.__ flowlines.flowAnimation.duration.scaleType|string|Defines the scale type for duration. __Not Required.
+If not present then a constant duration that is defined is used.__ _Available values: linear._ flowlines.flowAnimation.duration.value|array of number or number|Defines the value of the duration of animation. __Required__ _If flowlines.flowAnimation.duration.scaleType is not present the this needs to be a number otherwise an array._ flowlines.flowAnimation.duration.field|string|Defines the field in the data that will be mapped as opacity of the link. __Required if `flowlines.flowAnimation.duration.scaleType` is present.__ flowlines.flowAnimation.duration.domain|array|Defines the domain for opacity. __Not Required.__ _If not present the domain is calculated from the provide data depending on the flowlines.flowAnimation.duration.scaleType_ flowlines.flowAnimation.duration.startFromZero|boolean|Defines if the domain starts from 0 or not. __Not Required.
+Default value: false__ flowlines.flowAnimation.radius|object|Defines the radius of the animating dot. __Required.__ flowlines.flowAnimation.radius.scaleType|string|Defines the scale type for radius. __Not Required.
+If not present then a constant radius that is defined is used.__ _Available values: linear._ flowlines.flowAnimation.radius.value|array of number or number|Defines the value of the radius. __Required__ _If flowlines.flowAnimation.radius.scaleType is not present the this needs to be a number otherwise an array._ flowlines.flowAnimation.radius.field|string|Defines the field in the data that will be mapped as opacity of the link. __Required if `flowlines.flowAnimation.radius.scaleType` is present.__ flowlines.flowAnimation.radius.domain|array|Defines the domain for opacity. __Not Required.__ _If not present the domain is calculated from the provide data depending on the flowlines.flowAnimation.radius.scaleType_ flowlines.flowAnimation.radius.startFromZero|boolean|Defines if the domain starts from 0 or not. __Not Required.
+Default value: false__ nodes|object|Defines style of the source and target nodes. __Not Required.
 If not defined the nodes are not drawn.__ nodes.source|object|Defines style of the source nodes. __Not Required.
 If not defined the source nodes are not drawn.__ nodes.source.type|string|Defines shape of the source nodes. __Not Required.
 Default value: sphere__. _Available values: box, sphere._